 Financial planning is a process which involves setting and meeting your life goals through the appropriate management of your finances.
-Saving for your retirement is the most common goal for our clients followed by investing in an education fund.
-Other goals include purchasing a home or other big ticket items.
+Saving for your retirement is the most common goal for our clients, followed by investing in an education fund.
+Other goals include purchasing a home or other big-ticket items.

 Your most valuable asset is not your car or your home; IT IS YOU!

-Your ability to earn a living and provide for your family now and in the future is your most valuable asset.
+Your ability to earn a living and provide for your family members now and in the future is your most valuable asset.
 Just imagine if you lost that ability.
 How long could you and your family survive without a monthly salary before descending into financial chaos?

-There are a number of different types of insurance which can guarantee the financial wellbeing of your loved ones in the face of certain unforeseen life events.
+There are a number of different types of insurance which can guarantee the financial well-being of your loved ones in the face of certain unforeseen life events.
 These are important because, much as we like to believe that we are in control, we simply cannot predict the twists and turns we will experience in life.

-- Life insurance – under a life insurance policy the insurer will pay a lump sum to your loved ones if you pass away.
+- Life insurance – under a life insurance policy, the insurer will pay a lump sum to your loved ones if you pass away.
 This should be sufficient for them to pay off outstanding debts and cover their living costs on an ongoing basis.
-You can’t protect your family from the hurt of such a loss but you can protect their lifestyle and maintain their financial stability to soften the impact.
+You can’t protect your family from the hurt of such a loss, but you can protect their lifestyle and maintain their financial stability to soften the impact.

 - Critical illness cover – debilitating illnesses and injuries can very swiftly decimate your savings if you are unable to work.
-Protect against this possibility with critical illness cover which will pay you a lump sum to cover you while you recover from a list of specific medical conditions including the big three: stroke, heart attack and cancer.
+Protect against this possibility with critical illness cover, which will pay you a lump sum to cover you while you recover from a list of specific medical conditions, including the big three: stroke, heart attack and cancer.

-- Guardians for your children – If you fail to nominate guardians then this decision will be left up to a court and there is no guarantee their choice will be the same as yours.
+- Guardians for your children – If you fail to nominate guardians, then this decision will be left up to a court, and there is no guarantee their choice will be the same as yours.
 Have your wishes formalised in writing to avoid any issues.

 If you feel there are some gaps in your wealth protection, we would be delighted to help you plug them with relevant insurance and estate planning measures.
 If you are an expat in Asia looking to put measures in place to protect you and your loved ones financially, contact us today.